oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-compute-instance-with-OL.md

    ```shell
    dnf list graalvm-20*
    ```
-   The printed list is very large.
+   The printed list may be large.
 If you are interested in a particular feature, for example, the Python runtime, narrow down the search providing the exact package name:

    ```shell
    sudo yum list graalvm-20-python*